 It is possible to claim Alvin was a great friend and loved dance.
-His work is a huge impact on the culture of America.
-Separating Ailey and his work is impossible, a shy man in his conversations.
-Soon he evolved into a man of extraordinary warmth and extraordinary sense of humor.
+His work has had a huge impact on American culture.
+Separating Ailey from his work is impossible.
+He is a shy man in his conversations.
+Soon, he evolved into a man of extraordinary warmth and an extraordinary sense of humor.
 Ailey’s warmth is reflected in his dance (Dunning 364).

 Mr. Ailey was a great believer in dance; he had the perspective that dance had the ability to reach everyone.
-Despite critics, he is celebrated for standing firm to support his belief (DeFrantz 109); Ailey remains a believer in dance.
-Ailey remains to poses the attribute of a skilled modern choreographer.
+Despite criticism, he is celebrated for standing firm in supporting his belief (DeFrantz 109); Ailey believes in dance.
+Ailey continues to possess the attributes of a skilled modern choreographer.
 Also, a large and dance-loving audience is part of Ailey’s contributions to modern dance.
 Although the choreographer does not have a unique dance technique, he is remembered for his contribution to preserving the Horton and Dunham techniques.
-He would teach Ailey selflessness is also celebrated through his contributions to the preservation of other choreographers’ work.
+He would teach Ailey selflessness is also celebrated through his contributions to preserving other choreographers’ work.
 Some of them include McKayle and Dunham; he also invited choreographers to come and contribute to his company (Alvin Ailey Company).
 Ailey is a source of inspiration for many choreographic possibilities (Judy 20).
-The Company is also a recognized contribution to the dance fraternity, the works of Ailey remain to be historical since no other choreographers or company has proven to copy the work.
+The Company is also a recognized contribution to the dance fraternity, and the works of Ailey remain historical since no other choreographers or company has proven to copy the work.

 Works Cited